-Connecting designers and other creative individuals with non-profits and grassroots organizations to support their missions with pro bono design work.
+Connecting designers and other creatives with non-profits and grassroots organizations to support their missions with pro bono design work.

 HOW IT WORKS